11 Ways to Be Normal & Not Feel Weird

 Yip, this is 100% true.
 Normal is overrated, and people just seem like they are normal because they are good little sheeple who follow the flock leader – whether that’s society at large or someone who has power and influence.

-When people become self-aware and accept themselves for who they truly are, they’ll realize they are weirdos too.
-And most people are insecure about a lot of things in their life.
-They too follow the masses so they can seem like they are normal.
+When people become self-aware and accept themselves for who they truly are, they’ll realize they are weirdos, too.
+Most people are insecure about many things in their lives.
+They, too, follow the masses so they can seem like they are normal.

 Did you know that feeling weird and wondering how to be normal is quite normal and more common than you probably think?